BRINGING TRANSPARENCY AND COMMON SENSE TO TOPEKA

 I listened to your concerns.
 I went to Topeka and did EXACTLY what I said I would do.
 I Stood firm.
 I made the tough, hard choices that I Promised.
 I said all along that when I got back to Topeka, I would roll my sleeves up and go to work just as I have in all my other ventures in life.
 Together, we would fix Kansas!

-I listened to your concerns, and took them to Topeka with me.
 I went to work on your behalf, and I am very proud to say we have turned the ship.
-We have made tremendous progress:
+We made tremendous progress again this session:

 REDUCEING DEBT, SAVING TAX DOLLARS